 ERM II offers EU Member States outside the euro area the opportunity to peg their currency to the euro.
 Participation in ERM II is voluntary, although Member States are expected to join the mechanism eventually.

-Denmark is currently the only country in ERM II.
-The Danish krone has a fixed conversion rate of 7.46038 krone to the euro and a deviation band of ±2.25%.
+The countries participating in ERM II are Denmark and Bulgaria.
+The Danish krone has a fixed conversion rate of 7.46038 krone to the euro and a deviation band of ±2.25%, while the Bulgarian lev has a fixed conversion rate of 1.95583 levs to the euro and a deviation band of ±15%.